-The Consolidated Appropriations Act of 1999 (Public Law 106-113, Section 302) directed the Reserve Banks to transfer to the U.S Treasury additional surplus funds of \$3,752 million during the Federal Government's 2000 fiscal year.
-The Reserve Banks will make this payment prior to September 30, 2000.
+The Consolidated Appropriations Act of 2000 (Public Law 106-113, Section 302) directed the Reserve Banks to transfer to the U.S. Treasury additional surplus funds of \$3,752 million during the Federal Government's 2000 fiscal year.
+Federal Reserve Bank of Minneapolis transferred \$137 million to the U.S. Treasury during the year ended December 31, 2000.
+Reserve Banks were not permitted to replenish the surplus for these amounts during fiscal year 2000 which ended September 30, 2000.